What Refrigerator Should I Buy For My Kitchen?

 You may also want to look for features like smudge-proof stainless steel, speed chilling and smart refrigerators with touchscreen controls.

 Always check out the EnergyGuide label to understand the refrigerator's ranking in efficiency and energy consumption compared to other models.
-ENERGY STAR units are about 9 percent more efficient than traditional models, saving you money and reducing your carbon footprint.
-Even with an energy-saving unit, you can use these easy DIY hacks to increase the efficiency of your refrigerator.
+ENERGY STAR units are about 9% more efficient than traditional models, saving you money and reducing your carbon footprint.

 If you've narrowed your options down but are still struggling to decide, compare the benefits and drawbacks of each unit.
 Plus, reach out to others for advice.
 Ask family, coworkers, and friends about their refrigerator buying experience, especially if they cook and consume food similarly to you.
 Head online to check out consumer reviews for the models you're deciding between.
 Investing in new appliances is a smart way for homeowners to keep their spaces updated and to help avoid immediate issues from wear and tear.